 Turn off alerts on your phone and computer to minimize any distractions.

 If your client feels like you're distracted, they're much less likely to come back for a review in the future.

 DON’T wing it.

-What other DOs and DON'Ts have you learned in your experience?
+What other DOs and DON'Ts have you learned in your experience with customer insurance reviews?
 Let us know in the comments below!